The research we support

 Cancer survivors and carers can help us decide which research we should fund.
 This is done through a panel of survivors and carers.

 We also offer free training to help survivors and carers to work together with researchers to provide the community perspective on their work.
-The training is being run in September, 2014.
+The training is being run on 20th November 2015.

 Information for researchers